rsantamaria/papercrop/README.md

 ### Advanced features

+**Unlock aspect ratio**

 You can unlock the aspect ratio if you pass false as argument.
-NOTE: preview will be disabled
+NOTE: *preview will be disabled*

     crop_attached_file :snapshot, :aspect => false

 Regardless the model, you can always redefine/unlock aspect from the helper if you need to.

     f.cropbox :snapshot, :width => 500, :aspect => 4..3

+**Chaining processors**

+Maybe you want to chain some custom processors to do amazing effects like crop and then rotate the image.
+Papercrop will add its processor in last place unless you declare it in the attachment definition

+    has_attached_file :landscape, :styles => {:big => '2000x1500'},
+                                  :processors => [:papercrop, :rotator]

 ### Running the Tests